JohnLCaron/rlauxe/docs/Overview.md

             sampleCardsX.csv     // AuditableCardCsv, complete cards used for this round; matches samplePrnsX.csv sampleMvrsX.csv      // AuditableCardCsv, complete mvrs used for this round; matches samplePrnsX.csv samplePrnsX.json     // SamplePrnsJson, complete sample prns for this round, in order

+## Composite AuditRecord

+    $compositedir/
+        $component1/
+           audit/
+        $component2/
+           audit/
+        ...

+Use AuditRecord.readFrom($compositedir).
+Each $component/audit is an AuditRecord.
+The contests from all components are put into the CompositeRecord.
+You can view and read, but not run audits on the CompositeRecord.
+Run audits independently on the components.

 ### Commitment Sequence